MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 1. [Sign in](https://flow.microsoft.com/signin) to Power Automate.
 1. In the left-side navigation pane, select **Templates**, and then search for *AI Builder sentiment*.
-1. Select **Analyze sentiments using AI Builder on new email record created in CDS**.
+1. Select **Analyze sentiment of Dynamics emails using AI Builder**.
 1. Select your environment, then type **Email Messages** in the **Entity Name** field, and type **Organization** in the **Scope** field.

    > ![Template settings screen](media/sentiment-analysis-template.png "Template settings screen")